biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 .. image:: images/nextf_groovy.png
   :width: 600

-`Nextflow <https://www.nextflow.io>`__ is a domain specific language for workflow orchestration that stems from `Groovy <https://groovy-lang.org/>`__.
+`Nextflow <https://www.nextflow.io>`__ is a domain specific language (DSL) for workflow orchestration that stems from `Groovy <https://groovy-lang.org/>`__.
 It enables scalable and reproducible workflows using software containers.
 It was developed at the `CRG <www.crg.eu>`__ in the Lab of Cedric Notredame by `Paolo Di Tommaso <https://github.com/pditommaso>`__.
 The Nextflow documentation is `available here <https://www.nextflow.io/docs/latest/>`__ and you can ask help to the community using their `gitter channel <https://gitter.im/nextflow-io/nextflow>`__

-Nextflow has been upgraded in 2020 from DSL1 (Domain-Specific Language) version to DSL2.
+In 2020, Nextflow has been upgraded from DSL1 version to DSL2.
 In this course we will use exclusively DSL2.

 What is Nextflow for?
 ----------------

-It is for making pipelines without caring about parallelization, dependencies, intermediate file names, data structures, handling exceptions, resuming executions etc.
+It is for making pipelines without caring about parallelization, dependencies, intermediate file names, data structures, handling exceptions, resuming executions, etc.

 It was published in `Nature Biotechnology in 2017 <https://pubmed.ncbi.nlm.nih.gov/28398311/>`__.